crowdanalyzer/terraform-aws-backend/examples/s3-backend-with-versioning-encryption/README.md

-# S3 Backend Example
+# S3 Backend with Versioning & Encryption Example

-This folder contains a Terraform example for deploying an *S3* bucket that can be used as a *remote backend* for Terraform.
+This folder contains a Terraform example for deploying an *S3* bucket that can be used as a *remote backend* for Terraform with *versioning* and *encryption* **enabled**.
 It also deploys a *DynamoDB* table to be used for locking.

 The end result of this example is an S3 bucket and a dynamodb table.